 - What should be done exactly the same way the next time?

 This technique works really amazing.
 We, at Pics.io, started from ~12% demo to paid conversion rate, after eleven months of practice we have 65% and this is a great result.
 At the same time, the perceived value our users get after the demo rose even more.

 If you do all of these things, you’re guaranteed to have an incredible SaaS sales machine.
 But even if you do just one or two, you’ll still be doing more than the competition.
 The key is to just start.
 Every small step you take puts you that much closer to leaving your competitors in the dust.
 And as a piece of final advice — build trusting relations with your customers and they will be more willing to refer others to use your product.
 Pics.io’s customers are our greatest sales channel.
 Do not miss a chance to follow our path.

 If you enjoyed this story, please click the 👏 button and share it to help others find!
 Feel free to leave a comment below.

-Subscribe for Pics.io14-day FREE trial right now and get your files organized.
+Subscribe for Pics.io 7-day FREE trial right now and get your files organized.